Pearle's Hidden-Variable Model Revisited: Pearle's model simplified

 Assume that the direction \(\mathbf U\) is uniformly distributed on \(S^2\) and statistically independent of the amplitude \(R\in(0, 1]\).

 Notation: bold (as opposed to italic) indicates a vector; random vectors and random variables are denoted by upper case symbols, while lower case is used for non-random quantities.

-Each particle gets measured in directions \(\mathbf a\) and \(\mathbf b\) respectively (points on \(S^2\), chosen freely by the experimenter).
+Each particle gets measured in directions \(\mathbf a\) and \(\mathbf b\) respectively (points on \(S^2\), chosen freely by the experimenter); these were the directions $\hat a$ and $\hat b$ in the figure.
 The possible outcomes are \(+1\) (``spin up''), \(-1\) (``spin down''), and last but not least ``no detection'', according to the following rule: if the angle between \(\mathbf X\) and \(\mathbf a\) is less than \(R \pi/2\) then the outcome of measuring the first particle is \(+1\); if the angle between \(\mathbf X\) and \(- \mathbf a\) is less than \(R\pi/2\) then the outcome of measuring the first particle is \(-1\); otherwise the particle is not detected at all.
 The rule for the second particle is exactly the same story as for the first particle, with \(\mathbf X\) and \(\mathbf a\) replaced throughout by \(\mathbf Y\) and \(\mathbf b\).

 The smaller of the angles between \(\mathbf X\) and \(\pm\mathbf a\) is \(\cos^{-1} \left|\mathbf U \cdot \mathbf a\right|\) so the recipe becomes: the outcome of measuring the first particle is \(\textrm{sign}\, \mathbf U \cdot \mathbf a\) if \(\cos^{-1} \left|\mathbf U \cdot \mathbf a\right| \ge R\pi/2\) while there is ``no detection'' if \(\cos^{-1} \left|\mathbf U \cdot \mathbf a\right| < R\pi/2\); the outcome of measuring the second particle is \(- \textrm{sign}\, \mathbf U \cdot \mathbf b\) if \(\cos^{-1} \left|\mathbf U \cdot \mathbf b\right| \ge R\pi/2\) while it is not detected if \(\cos^{-1} \left|\mathbf U \cdot \mathbf b\right| < R\pi/2\).